Collection Agency Overview

 - Patrons are referred to collections after the library-set criteria has been met.

 - The settings of the patron’s registered library are always used to determine collection agency submission criteria.
 Even if participating in shared patron, the patron’s registered library is still used for collection agency criteria.

 - There is no report to show your libraries current criteria for Collection Agency.
 You can request your current settings from CLC in a HelpDesk ticket.

-- Here is a screenshot of the Collection Agency setting dialog box in Polaris System Administration:
+- Here is a screenshot of the Collection Agency setting dialog box in Polaris System Administration (definitions below):

 Cut-off date: Any patrons whose criteria were met before the cut-off date won’t be sent to collections.

 Fine age (days) : the number of days that the Min Balance has been reached before the patron is sent to collections.
 The fine age should be GREATER than the notice interval for Bills to make sure the patron receives the bill notice before they are sent to collections.

 Min.
 Balance: item fees (lost item costs, processing fees) the patron must reach before they are sent to collections

 Patron codes to exclude: You can choose to exclude certain patron codes that should not be sent to collections.
 Individual patrons can be excluded from Collection Agency submission using the Exclude from collection agency setting on the patron registration workform.

 Patrons to include: If a patron doesn’t meet the criteria to be sent to collections (have an excluded patron code, fees incurred before the cut-off date), they can be manually added to this list to be sent to collections.
 The CLC has not tested this functionality and no CLC libraries currently use it.